NuNoKehai/xyzb2image/README.md

 ```
 If you omit the first argument, the script read "./xyzb2image.config" as default input.

-The details of how to use this script is written in file "howtouse.txt"
+The details of how to use this script is written in file "howtouse.txt".

 # Image samples